tomasz-grzesiak/Job-Shop-by-Simulated-Annealing/README.md

-This is a fully working Code::Blocks project, developed to solve Job-Shop optimization by the Simulated Annealing method.
+Project developed as assignment for university 'Combinatorial optimization' class.
+It approaches common Job-Shop optimization problem by using simulated annealing method.